A Talent for War: Publication history

-Portions of Chapters 9 and 22-24 were published as a novelette in the February 1987 issue of Isaac Asimov’s Science Fiction Magazine under the title "Dutchman”.
+Portions of Chapters 9 and 22–24 were published as a novelette in the February 1987 issue of Isaac Asimov’s Science Fiction Magazine under the title "Dutchman”.

 Portions of Chapter 15 were published in a different form as a novelette in the March 1988 issue of Isaac Asimov’s Science Fiction Magazine under the title “Sunrise”.

 Ace Books originally published A Talent for War as a mass market paperback in February 1989.
 Ace Books republished the book as a mass market paperback in July 2004.
-It also published a hard cover book club edition in June 1989 for the Science Fiction Book Club.
+It was also published in a hardcover book club edition in June 1989 for the Science Fiction Book Club.

-In Great Britain, Kinnell published a hard cover edition and Sphere published a paperback edition in June 1989.
-In September 2000, Meisha Merlin published, in hard cover and trade paperback formats, an omnibus edition with The Hercules Text, an earlier McDevitt novel, under the title Hello Out There.
+In Great Britain, Kinnell published a hardcover edition and Sphere published a paperback edition in June 1989.
+In September 2000, Meisha Merlin published, in hardcover and trade paperback formats, an omnibus edition with The Hercules Text, an earlier McDevitt novel, under the title Hello Out There.